adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #81 Progressing well on the Data Analytics side-project.

 #82 No update yet.
 Still progressing.
+I need to figure out how to make the app be able to be used by more than one person.